Find international production companies, services and crew

 Infrastructure and crew

-Dubai’s main facility — Dubai Studio City — includes production services, three soundstages, backlots, water tanks, production offices and recording studios.
-On crew, the pool of freelancers with specialist skills, including make-up, visual effects and stunts, is growing, particularly in Abu Dhabi.
-Abu Dhabi Film Commission runs an online local crew directory and last year launched a five-year visa allowing audiovisual professionals to come and go with ease.
+Dubai’s main facility, Dubai Studio City, includes production services, three soundstages, backlots, water tanks, production offices and recording studios.
+Crew wise, the pool of freelancers with specialist skills, including make-up, visual effects and stunts, is growing, particularly in Abu Dhabi.
+Abu Dhabi Film Commission runs an online local crew directory.

 Central Films has facilities in Dubai and Abu Dhabi, who offer full production services across the UAE for TV commercials, feature films and corporate films.